Glossary Flexible Consumption Model (FCM)

 Pay-per-use (or pay-as-you-go) is a pricing model for cloud computing services, where customers are billed only for the resources they use.

-This model allows businesses to scale their usage up or down depending on demand, without committing to long-term contracts or pre-pay based on estimated usage.
+This model enables businesses to scale their usage up or down according to demand, without committing to long-term contracts or pre-paying based on estimated usage.

 What is the main difference between XaaS and SaaS?